farfanoide/inflector.vim/README.md

 [ActiveSupport::Inflector][inflector] and make it easier to go from something like 'some_var' to 'SOME_VAR' or 'SomeVar' to 'some_var', etc.

 Why?
 ----

-Because it seems simple enough for a first approach into vimscript and because available options require either python or ruby.
+Because it seemed simple enough for a first approach into vimscript and because available options require either python or ruby.

 Installation: